 - Improve transparency of international markets through collection and analysis of energy data.

 - Support global collaboration on energy technology to secure future energy supplies and mitigate their environmental impact, including through improved energy efficiency and development and deployment of low-carbon technologies.

-- Find solutions to global energy challenges through engagement and dialogue with non-member countries, industry, international organisations and other stakeholders.
+- Find solutions to global energy challenges through engagement and dialogue with non-member countries, industry, international organizations and other stakeholders.

 To attain these goals, increased co-operation between industries, businesses and government energy technology research is indispensable.
 The public and private sectors must work together, share burdens and resources, while at the same time multiplying results and outcomes.

-The Energy Technology Initiatives (Implementing Agreements) function within a framework created by the IEA.
-The IA mechanism is a flexible and effective means for IEA member and non-member countries, businesses, industries, international organisations and non-government organisations to research breakthrough technologies, to fill existing research gaps, to build pilot plants, to carry out deployment or demonstration programmes – in short to encourage technology-related activities that support energy security, economic growth and environmental protection.
-There are currently some 40 Implementing Agreements (IA) working in the areas of:
+The Energy Technology Collaboration Programmes (TCPs) function within a framework created by the IEA.
+The TCP mechanism is a flexible and effective means for TCP member and non-member countries, businesses, industries, international organizations and non-government organizations to research breakthrough technologies, to fill existing research gaps, to build pilot plants, to carry out deployment or demonstration programmes – in short to encourage technology-related activities that support energy security, economic growth and environmental protection.
+There are currently some 40 TCPs working in the areas of:

 - Cross-Cutting Activities (information exchange, modelling, technology transfer)